 How to Spot a Lie (and Deliver Alternative Truth)

-Let’s face it: we live in the world of lies.
+Let’s face it: we live in a world of lies.
 We are telling lies and are being blatantly lied to every day, 24/7.
 That’s exactly why my initial statement may have surprised you – at first: because we are all used to lies.
 Not you?
 How about these:

 “Guys, I know you work hard.”